Women In Trucking Association, Inc

 Women In Trucking Association, Inc. (WIT) is an American non-profit organization which focuses on the employment of women in the trucking industry and addresses obstacles that might keep women from entering or succeeding in the trucking industry.
-It was founded by Ellen Voie in 2007, who currently serves as the President and CEO.
+It was founded by Ellen Voie in 2007.
+Jennifer Hedrick was named the CEO after Ellen Voie.
 The organization focuses mainly on women who are already a part of the industry or have an interest in it and works as a support network with 5,500 members in which 600 are drivers and others are corporations.
 WIT headquarters are located in Plover, Wisconsin, United States.

 History

 Ellen Voie founded the Women In Trucking Association in 2007.
 She is the holder of a commercial driver's license and has been advocating for the empowerment of women in the trucking industry since 1980.
 Voie felt the need for such an organization while working as the Manager of Recruiting and Retention Programs at Schneider National.